Murder of Jo Cox: Perpetrator

-Trial, conviction, and sentence
+Trial, conviction and sentence

 On 18 June 2016, asked to confirm his name in Westminster Magistrates' Court, Mair said, "My name is death to traitors, freedom for Britain."
 His lawyers said there was no indication of how he would plead.
 Mair was remanded in custody and the magistrate suggested he be seen by a psychiatrist.

 At a bail hearing on 20 June, the judge remanded Mair in custody until a hearing to be held "under terrorism-related protocols".
 At the next hearing on 23 June, the judge said the case would be handled as part of "the terrorism case management list", on which cases related to terrorism as defined by the Terrorism Act 2000 are placed.
 At a September 2016 hearing, Mair's counsel said they would not advance a diminished responsibility argument.
 At another hearing the following month, Mair—again appearing by video link—refused to enter a plea; the judge entered not-guilty pleas on his behalf.

 Mair's trial began at the Old Bailey on 14 November 2016.
 He made no attempt to defend himself.
-Witnesses testified that during the attack, Mair had cried out “This is for Britain”, “keep Britain independent”, and “Britain first”.
+Witnesses testified that during the attack, Mair had cried out "This is for Britain", "keep Britain independent", and "Britain first".
 On 23 November 2016, the jury took about 90 minutes to convict Mair of Cox's murder, grievous bodily harm against Bernard Carter-Kenny, possession of a firearm with intent, and possession of a dagger.
 The same day, Mair was sentenced to life imprisonment; the judge said he had no doubt Mair murdered Cox to advance political, racial, and ideological causes of violent white supremacism and exclusive nationalism most associated with Nazism and its modern forms.
 This made the case exceptionally serious; accordingly the judge imposed a whole life term, meaning Mair will never be eligible for parole.
-As confirmed by the Crown Prosecution Service, Mair's conviction for a crime amounting to a terrorism offence also means he is officially considered a terrorist by the United Kingdom.
+As confirmed by the Crown Prosecution Service, Mair's conviction for a crime amounting to a terrorism offence also means he is officially classed as a terrorist by the United Kingdom.